up42/docs/source/getting-started/first-custom-block.rst

 ============================
- Run your fist custom block
+ Run your first custom block
 ============================